mvonwyl/epita/NLP/catch-up/01/README.md

 * Have clear and verbatim variable names (not x, x1, x2, xx, another_x, ...).
 * Make your results reproducible (force random seeds values when necessary and possible).
 * Don't hesitate commenting in details part of the code you consider complex or hard to read.

+Do not hesitate contacting me if you have any question, but please don't wait until the last moment to do so.

 ## The dataset **(3 points)**